Douglas A-26 Invader

 The Douglas A-26 Invader (designated B-26 between 1948 and 1965) is an American twin-engined light bomber and ground attack aircraft.
-Built by Douglas Aircraft Company during World War II, the Invader also saw service during several major Cold War conflicts.
+Built by Douglas Aircraft Company during World War II, the Invader also saw service during the Korean and Vietnam wars.
 A limited number of highly modified United States Air Force aircraft served in Southeast Asia until 1969.
 It was a fast aircraft capable of carrying a large bomb load.
 A range of guns could be fitted to produce a formidable ground-attack aircraft.

 A redesignation of the type from A-26 to B-26 has led to confusion with the earlier and unrelated medium bomber Martin B-26 Marauder, which had already been withdrawn from service when the designation was reused.